High School STEM Research Program

 The Center for STEM Education will host its AEOP High School Internship STEM Research Program Summer 2025.
 High school rising juniors and rising seniors will have the opportunity to be paired with a faculty mentor for an intensive summer six to eight week STEM research experience.
 Students will have the opportunity to engage in multiple events that will showcase their research experience and findings.

-Online Application (2025 Application Coming in early 2025)
+Online Application (2025 Application Open in early 2025)

 • We have received funding from the AEOP program and will run the High School Internship STEM Research Program Summer 2025.